pulumi/pulumi-hugo/themes/default/content/blog/meals-for-ukraine/index.md

 [Fairwinds](http://www.fairwinds.com), a leader in Kubernetes governance providing a unified view between dev, sec, and ops, offers lots of great resources at their virtual booth this KubeCon.
 You can get a quick tour of Fairwinds Insights, learn about Kubernetes cost savings, how to make Kubernetes service ownership possible, typical Kubernetes security mistakes and much more.
 Come chat with a friendly Fairwinds engineer to talk about the many great open source solutions including Polaris, Goldilocks, Nova, and Pluto.
 [Visit the Fairwinds booth today](https://fairwinds.com/kubecon)!

-### Pulumi — Universal Infrastructure as Code

-At [Pulumi](https://www.pulumi.com/)’s booth, you'll learn about their cloud engineering platform that brings infrastructure, developer, and security teams together through a unified software engineering process that tames cloud complexity and accelerates innovation.
-Don't miss Pulumi's Ask an Expert live sessions to hear directly from the engineering team.
-Whether you want to know more about how to build with Universal Infrastructure as Code in general-purpose programming and markup languages or just learn more about what's on the roadmap, this is your chance to ask anything.
-[Visit Pulumi today](https://bit.ly/3M5b6Qj)!

 ### Jetstack — the creator of cert-manager